BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 The optimal selection would be the device with the lowest predicted execution time.
 Ideally, this task of selecting the most appropriate device could be moved into work done by the scheduler -- at a node level.
 An example of this approach -- making predictions with AIWC features -- is provided in Jupyter.\footnote{https://github.com/BeauJoh/opencl-predictions-with-aiwc}
+-->

 ##Discussion

 The AIWC metrics generated from the full set of Extended OpenDwarfs kernels are used as input variables in a regression model to predict kernel execution time on each device [@johnston2018opencl].
 From the accuracy of these predictions, we can conclude that while our choice of AIWC metrics is not necessarily optimal, they are sufficient to characterize the behaviour of OpenCL kernel codes and identify the optimal execution device for a particular kernel.
-The model predictions differed from the measured experimental results by an average of 1.1%, which corresponds to the actual execution time mispredictions of 8 $\mu$s to 1 second according to problem size.
+The model predictions differed from the measured experimental results by an average of 1.1%, which corresponds to the actual execution time mispredictions of 8\textmu s to 1s according to problem size.

 There are limitations of the random forest model for extrapolation of data.
 Namely, if you have different kernels then you are going to need to collect lots of data concerning the performance of these kernels and then re-fit the random forest model again.